 The INTCON registers are readable and writable registers, which contain various enable, priority and flag bits.

-Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the global enable bit.
-User software should ensure the appropriate interrupt flag bits are clear prior to enabling an interrupt.
+Note: Interrupt flag bits are set when an interrupt condition occurs, regardless of the state of its corresponding enable bit or the global enable bit.
 This feature allows for software polling.